-• [OSPP]: BSI Operating System Protection Profile.
+- [OSPP]: BSI Operating System Protection Profile.
+Version 2.0 as of 2010; strict conformance. - [OSPP-VIRT]: applicable to x86 hardware only: BSI OSPP Extended Package Virtualization.
 Version 2.0 as of 2010; strict conformance.

 Common Criteria [CC] version 3.1 revision 3 is the basis for this conformance claim.